FAQ – amixon® mixer for continuous mixing processes

 During continuous mixing, this premix can then be used later.
 This procedure is always suitable if the number of dosing systems is lower than the number of raw materials.

-We can demonstrate such continuous mixing processes in our pilot plant.
+We can also demonstrate such continuous mixing processes in our pilot plant.

 © Copyright by amixon GmbH